-- Follow the procedure in before working inside your computer
+- 1 Follow the procedure in before working inside your computer

 - 2 Remove the SD memory card

 - 3 Remove the base cover

 - 4 Remove the battery

 - 5 Remove the system fan

 - 6 Remove the display assembly

-- 1 Open the latch and disconnect the power button board cable from the system [1]. - 2 Unroute the cable from the palmrest and keyboard assembly [2]. - 3 Peel the conductive tape off the power button board [3].
+- 1 Open the latch and disconnect the power button board cable from the system [1]. - 2 Peel the conductive tape off the power button board [2].

-- 4 Remove the single (M2x3) screw that secures the power button board to the palmrest and keyboard assembly [3]. - 5 Lift the power button board, along with the cable off the palmrest and keyboard assembly [2].
+- 3 Remove the two (M2x3) screws that secure the power button board to the palmrest and keyboard assembly [3]. - 4 Lift the power button board, along with the cable off the palmrest and keyboard assembly [2].